 BEFORE YOU BEGIN

 To verify the originality, the manuscript will be checked by the plagiarism detection service iThenticate.
-Please ensure that the manuscript that will be submitted has been formatted to the template of our journal.
-In addition, please do not use Cover Page from Bepress in your manuscript.
-Because this cover page will automatically be added when your article is published in the journal.
+Please ensure that the manuscript that will be submitted has been formatted to the template of our journal before submission.
+In addition, please do not use the Cover Page from Bepress in your manuscript.
+This is because this cover page will automatically be added when your article is published in the journal.

-Your submitted manuscript must be in good, grammatically correct English.
-If English is not your native language, you should seek the help of an English Language Editing service or professional translator.
-Furthermore, once your manuscript is accepted, we will do a proofreading process to make sure that the language of your manuscript is suitable for academic purposes.
-The type of English for this manuscript is "American English".
+Your submitted manuscript must be in appropriate, concise, and grammatically correct English.
+If English is not your native language, it is encouraged to seek the help of an English Language Editing service or professional translator.
+Once your manuscript is accepted, we will go through a proofreading process to ensure that the language of your manuscript is suitable for academic purposes.
+Please note that the type of English for this manuscript is "American English".

-Frontiers encourages its authors to closely follow the article word count lengths given in the Summary Table.
-The manuscript length includes only the main body of the text, footnotes and all citations within it, and excludes abstract, section titles, figure and table captions, funding statements, acknowledgments and references in the bibliography.
+We encourage the author to closely follow the article word count lengths given in the Summary Table.
+The manuscript length includes only the main body of the text, footnotes and all citations within it, and excludes abstract, section titles, figure and table captions, funding statements, acknowledgements and references in the bibliography.

-All manuscripts must be formatted to 30 mm margins, single-spaced, with Cambria 12-point font, with a page size of 210 mm x 297 mm (A4 size).
+All manuscripts must use 1.5 space; 12-point font, with a page size of 210 mm x 297 mm (A4 size).
 Including the body of the manuscript, references, end-notes, tables, and figures, all material should be no longer than ten single-spaced pages.
-The Manuscripts should be written in English and prepared following the submission guidelines of the journal.
+The Manuscripts should be written in American English and formatted to follow the submission guidelines of the journal.

 AJCE requires authors to select the article type and to comply with the article-type descriptions defined below.
-Please note that not all articles types are available for all journals/specialties.
+Please note that not all article types are available for all specialities.
 Please pay close attention to the word count limits.
 Should you have any inquiries, please feel free to contact us.

 1. Research articles

-More than 6000 words and not exceed 9000 words (exclude reference in the full manuscript, no word limit on the title page).
+More than 6000 words and not exceeding 9000 words (exclude reference in the full manuscript, no word limit on the title page).
 The articles have to present a conceptual framework, and/or the application of your community engagement programs such as community development, community services, community empowerment, community outreach, and action research.
-These types of articles will have a deep theoretical framework and be more generalizable, i.e., they don't focus on single case studies.
+These types of articles should have a deep theoretical framework and be more generalizable, i.e., not focusing on single case studies

 2. Review articles

 The review articles comprehensively summarize the literature on issues about community engagement or community engagement programs.
-The total words count should be more than 5000 words and not exceed 6000 words (exclude references, no word limit on title page).
+The total word count should be more than 5000 words and not exceed 6000 words (exclude references, no word limit on title page).

 3. Case-based articles (Technical Articles + Policy/Practical Articles)

-More than 4000 words and not exceed 5000 words (exclude references, there is no word limit on the title page) that describe pioneer techniques likely to be of use to other practicing community engagement.
-This type of article is best suited where the focus is on a smaller number of case studies or single but unique or large-scale case study.
-This type of article may be technique-driven, methodology focused, or maybe an in-depth examination for community engagement program, including monitoring, planning, implementation, or policy relevance of the case study(s).
+More than 4000 words and not exceeding 5000 words (exclude references, there is no word limit on the title page) that describe pioneer techniques likely to be of use to others that are practicing community engagement.
+This type of article is best suited where the focus is on a smaller number of case studies or a single but unique or large-scale case study.
+The article may be technique-driven, methodology-focused, or maybe an in-depth examination of a community engagement program, including monitoring, planning, implementation, or policy relevance of the case study(s).
 This type of article has a briefer introduction and less focus on theoretical frameworks in favor of a focus on technical approaches and outcomes.

-The authors must supply five keywords or phrases that identify the most critical concepts in their paper.
+The authors must provide a minimum of five keywords or phrases that identify the most critical concepts in their paper.
 Examples of keywords could include theoretical concepts, methods used, geographical areas, or common community development themes.
-Keywords are separated with semicolon (;).
+Keywords are separated with semicolons (;).

-Please remove the name of Author in Full Manuscript because our peer-review process is double-blind review.
-The authors will be required to accept the Journal Publishing Agreement when submitting the manuscript to our journal.
-This agreement covers authorship, originality, and conflicts of interest.
-Please read this agreement to ensure your submission complies.1.
+Please remove the name of Author in Full Manuscript to ensure double-blind review process.
+The authors are required to accept the Journal Publishing Agreement when submitting the manuscript to our journal.
+This agreement covers authorship, originality, and conflicts of interest.1.
 Introduction

-Introduction Section contains an explanation of why the issues need to be researched (research significance) and all supporting data or scientific evidence based on personal observations or the results of other researcher studies.
+Introduction Section should contain research significance and all supporting data or scientific evidence based on personal observations or the results of other researcher studies.
 The formulation of this research problem is always based on real conditions and objectively scientifically.
 Community engagement covers the services to society, applying science and technology based on their field, increasing the capacity of society, and community empowerment.
 This section is not bounded to be titled as "introduction" and can be titled in a more descriptive manner.

 Authors must input the theoretical background in the Introduction section.
-The theoretical background contains previous theories as the basis of research and the temporary hypothesis.
-The theory can be in the form of scientific articles, articles in journals, textbooks, or other sources of scientific writing.
-This theory will be used to provide state of the art of your manuscript from research problems that have been proposed.
-In the context of community engagement, the theory that should be used primarily is the theory related to community engagement, community development, or community services.
-Other theories that are still needed to solve the problem of research to support theories that are delivered after the theory of community engagement are discussed.
+It should contain previous theories as the basis of research and the temporary hypothesis.
+The theoretical backgroud provides state of the art of your manuscript from research problems that have been proposed.
+In the context of community engagement, the theory that should be used primarily is those that relate to community engagement, community development, or community services.
+Additional theories outside of community engagement scope can be included as well.

-After the theories are mentioned and discussed, you need to form a problem that shows why this manuscript is important, existing gaps, previous research, and you must write the purpose of the manuscript.
+After the theories are mentioned and discussed, you need to form a problem that shows why this manuscript is important, existing gaps, previous research, and the purpose of the manuscript.

 Result and discussion contains results obtained by the author during the research.
 The results of the study submitted in advance as a whole, which continues by doing the process of discussion.
 The discussion is presented systematically from general, then leads to the specific.
 The presentation of the research can be done with the help of tables, drawings/graphs, maps/plans, and schemes.

 The result and discussion of your manuscript also interconnected with the theory as well as the novelty of your manuscript about community engagement.
 The results and discussion part should also describe the implication of this community engagement program to the community.
-The minimum of your explanation in this chapter ranges from 40% to 50% of your manuscript.
+The minimum explanation in this chapter ranges from 40% to 50% of your manuscript.
 This section and subsection of it could be titled in a more descriptive manner.3.1.
 Structure

-Files must be in MS Word only and should be formatted for direct printing.
+Files must be in MS Word only and follow the provided guidelines.
 Figures and tables should be embedded and not supplied separately.
-Please make sure that you use as much as possible standard fonts in your documents.
-To avoid unnecessary errors, you are strongly advised to use the ‘spellchecker’ function of MS Word.
-Any bullet lists must not include for manuscript submission.3.2.
+Please make sure that you use as many standard fonts as possible in your documents.
+To avoid unnecessary errors, you are strongly advised to use the ‘spell checker’ function of MS Word.
+Any bullet lists must not include in the manuscript submission.3.2.
 Tables

-All tables should be numbered with Arabic numerals, and these tables can be edit and not as images.
+All tables should be numbered with Arabic numerals, and these tables can be edited and should not be used as images.
 Every table should have a caption.
 Headings should be placed above tables, centered.
 Only horizontal lines should be used within a table, to distinguish the column headings from the body of the table, and immediately above and below the Table.
 Tables must be embedded into the text and not supplied separately.
-If the Table gets on other sources, write the name of the source below the Table, left-justified.
-Below is an example which the authors may find useful.
+If the Table is retrieved from other sources, write the name of the source below the Table, left-justified.
+Below is an example that the authors may find useful.

-Your Table on the manuscript as much as possible on one page not continued on the next page.
-It is for the sake of ease for Reader that read your manuscript.
-Also, for mentioning your Table, please indicate your Table with the number of your Table.
+The Table on the manuscript has to be formatted (when possible) on one page not continued on to the next page.
+It is for the sake of ease of readers that read your manuscript.
+In addition, please indicate your Table with the number of tables.
 For example, “… the result of our research is mention on Table 4 …”.
 And please not mention your Table with this example, “… the result of our research is mention in Table below …”.3.3.
 Format of references

 Some examples of how your references should be listed are given at the end of this template in the ‘References’ section, which will allow you to assemble your reference list according to the correct format and font size.3.4.
 Section headings